top of page

 This wonderful little book follows Michael, a business owner struggling with burnout, who crosses paths with an insightful carpenter.
 Through their conversations, the carpenter shares timeless lessons on leadership, perseverance, and the art of creating something truly valuable.

-The book is packed with practical wisdom, emphasising that love, service, and care are the real cornerstones of success.
+The book is packed with practical wisdom, emphasizing that love, service, and care are the real cornerstones of success.

-For Actors the lessons in here point back to our "why" when it comes to our own career path, helping us to keep sight of our reasons to embark on this rocky road.
+For actors, the lessons in this book point back to our "why" regarding our career paths, helping us maintain focus on our reasons for embarking on this rocky road.

 Enjoy!